amtep/ck3-tiger/README.md

 User unLomTrois has made a [VS Code extension](https://github.com/unLomTrois/ck3tiger-for-vscode) for `ck3-tiger`.
 It enables you to view the reports directly in the Problems tab.

+### Showing only new reports

+You can tell `tiger` to suppress reports that were shown in a previous run.
+This can be helpful when you only want to see what changed, for example after updating your mod.
+First you have to generate a "baseline" to compare future runs to:
+<pre>ck3-tiger --json <i>path/to/your/mod</i> >baseline.json</pre>
+You can use any filename in place of `baseline.json`.
+Then when you run tiger again, you can tell it to exclude reports from the baseline:
+<pre>ck3-tiger --suppress baseline.json <i>path/to/your/mod</i></pre>
+It works with `vic3-tiger` and `imperator-tiger` too.

 ## Contributions

 I welcome contributions and collaborations!
 Some forms that contributions can take: